XoopsDocs/xoops-docs-process/en/book/ch3.md

 ![image001.png](../assets/gitbook4.png)

-1. You need to set up a GitHub repository for your book
+1. Create a GitHub repository for your book (fork existing or create a new one)
-2. Create the book itself on GitBook
+2. Create the book on GitBook
 3. In the book's Settings, connect the book to the GitHub repository